Is HTC The New Opportunity For Renewable Energy?

 02 September 2019

-By Eloise Bevan, Technical Analyst at ABGi UK
+By Eloise Bevan, Innovation Funding Consultant at ABGi UK

 Fossil fuels, as an energy source, accounted for 79.7% of the world’s total energy consumption in 2015.
 However, this rate of consumption is unsustainable in present day due to the continual depletion of world reserves, the growing demand for energy and the negative environmental impacts that have been associated with their use.
 Each of these factors individually and collectively demonstrate the importance and need for alternative renewable energy sources, and how their development is paramount for sustainable future development.